-Chart of the Week: Recovering Data
+Chart of the Week: Vertical Drop

 The lower on the capital stack an debt investor’s position goes, the more challenged is the recovery.